mia-platform/documentation/docs/console/design-your-projects/custom-resources/custom-resources.md

 Custom Resources are published to the Marketplace using the `custom-resource` type in the marketplace item schema.
 Versioning is supported, allowing users to make updates without overwriting previous versions of the Custom Resource.

-To learn more on how to add a Custom Resource to the Marketplace, see the [Add Custom Resource to the Marketplace](/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md) section.
+To learn more on how to add or manage a Custom Resource in the Marketplace, see the [Add Custom Resource to the Marketplace](/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md) section.

 ### Template-based Custom Resource management